-Cecil County health officials are moving to phase 1C of the vaccine roll out.
-The health department will be pre-screening people for eligibility, you can find the link in the box to the right.
+Cecil County is currently in Phase 2B.
+In order to make sure the right people get the vaccine the Cecil County Health Department is pre-screening people for eligibility, you can find the link in the box to the right.

 Caroline County has set up a call center to help field general questions about COVID-19, vaccines and to connect residents to other resources.
 Call (410) 479-5880 Monday – Friday, 8:30 to 4:00 PM.
 The people who take your call cannot register you for a vaccine at this time.

 Dorchester County has expanded to Phase 2B of Maryland's Vaccination Plan.
 If you need of assistance with the online interest form or registration may call DCHD at 410-228-3223 during normal business hours.